Multi-result sets

-A Stored Procedure can return more than one SELECT result.
-CaeriusNet maps each set to a separate DTO collection in a single round-trip — no extra queries, no manual NextResultAsync calls, and a single cohesive span in the trace.
+A stored procedure can return more than one SELECT result.
+CaeriusNet maps each set to a separate DTO collection in a single round trip.
+You do not need extra queries or manual NextResultAsync calls.

-This page demonstrates two scenarios: a pure 3-set dashboard read, and a 2-set read driven by a TVP filter.
+This page demonstrates two scenarios: a dashboard read with three result sets, and a read with two result sets driven by a TVP filter.

 SQL Server objects